2014 Overland Park shootings: Conviction and death sentence

 Two days after the shootings, Miller briefly appeared in court by video and requested a lawyer.
 He was charged with one count of capital murder, covering all three deaths because the crime was "part of a common scheme or course of conduct."
 Miller is believed to be the oldest person to be charged with capital murder in the history of Kansas.
 Miller was later also charged with three counts of attempted first-degree murder as well as additional counts of aggravated assault and criminally discharging a firearm at an occupied building.

 During his November 2014 preliminary hearing, Miller's attorneys requested a competency examination.
 The request was approved by Johnson County District Court Judge Kelly Ryan after he expressed concerns about Miller's ability to assist his attorneys.
 The approval of the request drew outrage from Miller himself, who allegedly wanted a speedy trial.

 In December 2014, Miller was found competent to stand trial.
 Prosecutors sought the death penalty against him.

-On March 2, 2015, a preliminary hearing began to determine if there is sufficient evidence to proceed to trial.
+On March 2, 2015, a preliminary hearing began to determine if there was sufficient evidence to proceed to trial.
 On March 3, Judge Ryan determined that there was probable cause for Miller to stand trial for three counts each of capital murder and attempted murder.

-Miller's attorneys attempted twice to arrange plea bargains with prosecutors, under which Miller would, in exchange for pleading guilty, be sentenced to life with parole while avoiding a possible death sentence.
-However, on both occasions, prosecutors refused to accept the deal.